McDaived/ValoDaiv/README.md

 * Rank Editor

 # ![](https://img.icons8.com/?size=60&id=DWiebo2M1Bbt&format=svg) Usage :

+* skin changer : After equipping a skin you have to restart your game to see it in the collection + for now im working for improve that is mean api skin shutdown just for a few days.
+* rank editor : It will show on your profile when you open ur friends panel, the modified rank is visible to your friends.
+* insta locker : Well it should work, just first pick the agent then turn it on before joining a match and itll automatically turn off when you join a match, meaning it locked the agent for you.

 You can build the source , and download the compiled release [ValoDaiv](https://github.com/McDaived/ValoDaiv/releases)!

 ### ![](https://img.icons8.com/?size=60&id=N5H8YRvduAGy&format=svg) Using the source :